-Wee bonnie had just had her vaccinations and was settling into her new home Unfortunately, when bonnie was only *11* weeks old a simple fall resulted in this nasty little injury.
-Bonnie is the 3rd young puppy to suffer similar fractures at the practice in the last 6 months.
+Wee bonnie had just had her vaccinations and was settling into her new home.
+Unfortunately, when Bonnie was only *11* weeks old, a simple fall resulted in this nasty little injury.
+Bonnie is the third young puppy to suffer similar fractures at the practice in the last 6 months.

-Bonnie had suffered a broken elbow the vets call this a lateral condylar fracture.
-It can happen to any age dog but more often in puppies as they have weak point through the growth plate.
-The problem with these fractures is that they never heal well themselves, if they aren’t repaired surgically the poor dog can end up with a lack of movement and painful arthritis in the elbow.
-In Bonnies case things were made even more difficult as she was a tiny puppy with tiny little bones.
+Bonnie had suffered a broken elbow, the vets call this a lateral condylar fracture.
+It can happen to any age dog but more often in puppies as they have weak points through the growth plate.
+The problem with these fractures is that they never heal well themselves.
+If they aren’t repaired surgically, the poor dog can end up with a lack of movement and painful arthritis in the elbow.
+In Bonnie's case, things were made even more difficult as she was a tiny puppy with tiny little bones.

 Below is a picture of the x-ray after surgery and a picture of the tiny screw in Martins fingers as a comparison.